KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 ### Layer Interface Version 1

 A layer supporting interface version 1 had the following behavior:
- 1. `GetInstanceProcAddr` and `GetDeviceProcAddr` were directly exported
+ 1. `vkGetInstanceProcAddr` and `vkGetDeviceProcAddr` were directly exported
  2. The layer manifest file was able to override the names of the `GetInstanceProcAddr` and `GetDeviceProcAddr`functions.